-We would assume that most mediators would make no attempt at re-balancing the power in respect of any external circumstance or characteristic, but would help a party who was unable to express himself or herself clearly, or who was subject to bullying by the other, or who was somehow disabled from making his or her case clearly.
+Most mediators would make no attempt at re-balancing the power in respect of any external circumstance or characteristic, but would help a party who was unable to express himself or herself clearly, or who was subject to bullying by the other, or who was somehow disabled from making his or her case clearly.

 Mediation is voluntary

 The parties have to agree to go to mediation.
 There is absolutely no compulsion.
 That means there can be no emotional antagonism to the process itself.
 The very fact of having come to agreement on this process alone starts to change the emotional response of the conflict parties towards the idea that cooperation might be a way out of their dispute.

 Sometimes that co-operation is not immediately forthcoming.
 Maybe your conflict-party does not understand the procedure or maybe the gigantic cost of litigation.
 To help with this, we have written a short article with examp[le texts you could use to persuade him/her to take your dispute to mediation.

 In a world where social media empowers the good, the bad, and the ugly, it is increasingly difficult to keep your personal and business affairs confidential.

 To want to do so should not imply that your motive is devious or dishonourable – let alone unlawful.

 Nonetheless, when an error or misjudgment or even an unpopular decision in business can provoke a hailstorm of unpleasant reaction to descend on the personal lives of yourself and your family, the importance of privacy becomes one of the necessary pillars of your success and happiness.